 The library implements almost all of the expected behaviour for you.
 All you need to do is provide a secret key and initial timestamp, and (optionally) set whether or not outgoing messages should be signed, a link id, and a callback for determining which unsigned messages (if any) will be accepted.

-The way that you do this depends on whether you're using mavutil to manage the connection or using a
+The way you do this depends on whether you're using mavutil to manage the connection or using a

 MAVLink object directly.